chartergreenm/notes/README.md

 # 2023-12-03
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It means that trying to optimize code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
 It's better to write clear, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-04
+- Today's programming wisdom is to always keep learning and adapting.
+Technology is constantly evolving, so it's important to stay up-to-date with the latest trends and best practices.
+This includes learning new programming languages, tools, and frameworks, as well as continuously improving your problem-solving skills.
+Additionally, always strive to write clean, maintainable code that follows established coding standards and conventions.
+Finally, remember that programming is a collaborative effort, so be open to feedback and willing to work with others to achieve common goals.